feathersui/feathersui-starling/documentation/help/markdown/tab-bar.md

 The tab bar's first and last tabs will have the same skins as the other tabs by default.
 However, their skins may be customized separately, if desired.

-For the first tab, you can customize the name with `customFirstTabName`.
+For the first tab, you can customize the name with `customFirstTabStyleName`.
 If you aren't using a theme, then you can use `firstTabFactory` and `firstTabProperties`.

-For the last tab, you can customize the name with `customLastTabName`.
+For the last tab, you can customize the name with `customLastTabStyleName`.
 If you aren't using a theme, then you can use `lastTabFactory` and `lastTabProperties`.

 Separate skins for the first and last tabs are completely optional.